It’s always tragic to lose a loved one. And it’s even more tragic when the […]

 Another example of wrongful death compensation applies to any minor children of a deceased victim in Florida.
 Being classified as a minor can mean a newborn to a young person in his or her early twenties.
 Under-age children of a wrongful death victim are usually entitled to recover for the loss of guidance, the loss of affection, financial support and cost of the routine services provided by the deceased parent.
 In both wrongful death and personal injury cases, the law allows for compensation based on the total dollar amount of the loss to each individual survivor.
 The estate of the victim also has the right to seek compensation for the recovery of the loss of wealth that would have accumulated in the deceased’s prospective estate had the wrongful death not intervened.

 Each wrongful death lawyer at Harrell & Harrell, P.A., has the legal expertise to provide consultation for a personal injury claim after the accidental loss of a loved one.
 No one expects to be faced with an untimely death.
 However, when a life is lost because of the carelessness or negligent actions of another person or company, the claim for seeking compensation of damages should be well documented in a timely manner.
-Let our experienced personal injury attorneys and wrongful death lawyers provide a free consultation with no costs or obligations to you.
+Let our experienced personal injury attorneys and wrongful death lawyers provide a free consultation at our Jacksonville law office with no costs or obligations to you.

 Common Types of Accidental Death